Bamorovat/Raico_IsaccSim/README.md

 This `README.md` file includes all the necessary steps for setting up the NVIDIA driver, Docker, and the NVIDIA Container Toolkit, followed by the script to run Isaac Sim in a Docker container.
 Each team member can follow these instructions to get their environment set up correctly.

+For more details to use of a docker file read the `Help.md` file.